Race licence number 2019-37290.

 Registration / The Course / The Finish

-- Registration is open from 8am on the dayand will be on Lemon Quay.
+- Registration is open from 8am to 9am on the day and will be in Wetherspoon’s Try Dowr pub on Lemon Quay.
 The start and finish for the race still still on Lemon Quay but it has moved slightly from the last few years and is outside Primark.

 - You will pass through five water stations out on the course and you will receive water and a banana at the finish.